 |

 Guercino, attributed, Doubting Thomas.
-Red chalk drawing on laid paper with no watermark.
+Red chalk drawing on laid paper with no watermark, c.
+1621?
 Stamped with the collector's mark of J. Auldjo (Lugt 48).
-A previous owner has noted "Guercino" as the author of this drawing, in which St. Peter watches as St. Thomas reaches around from the right to insert his left hand into the wound in Christ's side at Jesus' command so that he might not perish through his unbelief.
+A previous owner has noted "Guercino" as the author of this drawing, in which St. Peter watches as St. Thomas reaches around from behind to insert his left hand into the wound in Christ's side at Jesus' command so that he might not perish through his unbelief.
+For a 1621 oil painting of the same subject, see David M. Stone, Guercino: cataloge completo die dipinti n.
+73, p.
+95 or Stone, Guercino: Master Draftsman, fig. 10a, p.
+24, where it is accompanied by one of the preparatory drawings, p.
+25. The painting, like our drawing, shows Christ, St. Thomas, St. Peter, and additional disciples (in this case, 2).
+The drawing in Stone, which differs significantly from the painting, shows only Christ and St. Thomas.
 Image size: 264x204mm.
-Price: NFS.
+Price: Please call or email for current pricing information 500.

 |